 - Wear cotton underwear and avoid tight fitting pants (especially for young girls).

-But one of the most effective UTI prevention methods is Utiva’s UTI Control cranberry supplement.
+But one of the most effective UTI prevention methods is Utiva’s Cranberry PACs Supplement.
 Each dose contains 36 mg of PACs, an all-natural compound that is proven to stop bacteria from sticking to your urinary tract lining.
 Plus, it’s plant-based, high in antioxidants, and made in Canada.

 Mary Lynne is another customer who suffered from hereditary recurrent UTIs, until she added Utiva to her prevention strategy